 What can you learn from the ticketing system you’re using?
 Is there data being captured that you can use to improve on your next event?
 For example, in Quicket’s reporting data you can learn what marketing channels worked best, when ticket sales happened and when attendees arrive.
+All important info that could help you in the future.

 Here are a few things you might be able to learn from your ticketing system: